Houston's Line of

 Line of Duty Death

-Entered the Fire Department: September 1929
+Entered the HFD: September 1929

 Buried: Rosewood Cemetery, Section 20, Plot 90, Space 2

-The day of his accident, Esker was assigned to Fire House 17
+The day of his accident, Esker was off-duty, he was asked by a

 Charles Roland Rusk

-Died: June 8, 1932, at age 52
+Died: June 8, 1932, at age,52

 23rd